RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

 For the next few steps, I'm going to describe the commands you need to run and also provide screenshots of what the output looks like.
 I've tried to make sure that I included the full text of each command.
 When in doubt, use the screenshots to see exactly what I typed.
+Also note that the console tends to get disconnected (The UI will freeze and you'll have to re-login through the "Connect" page on the instance if it is idle for more than about 5 minutes.
+If this happens, log back in and repeat any commands starting with "`cd`" to get back to the right directory.

 Before we can run terraform, we need to install it.
 Actually, we need to install a few things using a [_script_](https://github.com/RLuckom/practitioner-journey/blob/main/000/setup.sh).